shaspitz/arb-bot/README.md

 Javascript/Node.js, Solidity, Hardhat, Ethers.js, Waffle.

 ## Setup

+### Create and Setup .env
+Before running any scripts, you'll want to create a .env file with the following values (see .env.example):

+- **ALCHEMY_API_KEY=""**
+- **ARB_FOR="0xC02aaA39b223FE8D0A0e5C4F27eAD9083C756Cc2"** (By default we are using WETH)
+- **ARB_AGAINST="0x95aD61b0a150d79219dCF64E1E6Cc01f0B64C4cE"** (By default we are using SHIB)
+- **ACCOUNT=""** (Account to recieve profit/execute arbitrage contract)
+- **PRICE_DIFFERENCE=0.50** (Difference in price between Uniswap & Sushiswap, default is 0.50%)
+- **UNITS=0** (Only used for price reporting)
+- **GAS_LIMIT=600000** (Currently a hardcoded value, may need to adjust during testing)
+- **GAS_PRICE=0.0093** (Currently a hardcoded value, may need to adjust during testing)

+### About config.json
+Inside the *config.json* file, under the PROJECT_SETTINGS object, there are 2 keys that hold a boolean value:
+- isLocal
+- shouldExecuteTrade

+isLocal: Whether bot should monitor a local hardhat netowork for arb opportunities.
+If false, the bot will monitor mainnet.

+shouldExecuteTrade: Whether the bot should execute a trade on the custom contract if an arb opportunity is found.
+This is helpful if you want to monitor mainnet for arb opportunities, but don' t yet have a contract deployed.

+### Local Testing
 1. Install Node.js if needed.
 2. ```npm install``` should install needed dependencies to the ```node_modules``` folder.
 Confirm with ```npx hardhat compile```.
 3. You're able to run tests against an ephemeral local network using ```npx hardhat test```.